Botii/ASTRANOUT-RACE/README.md

 - Spikes increase in speed as your score gets higher.
 - Your score resets each time the game is restarted.

----

-## ✅ TODO / Potential Improvements

-- Add mobile controls.
-- Introduce levels or multiplayer mode.
-- Add visual effects or more sounds.

----

-## 📷 Preview

-*(Include screenshots or a short gif of gameplay here)*

----

-## 🧑‍🚀 Author

-Created by [Your Name]

----

-## 📄 License

-MIT License.
-Feel free to use, modify, or build upon this project!